Bridges (Calum Scott album): Themes

 The tracks have themes of resilience, with Scott saying that he wrote "Rise" during COVID-19 lockdowns when he was "really down on [him]self", as well as the power of love, with Scott explaining that "Biblical" is about "love of biblical proportions that transcends everyone and everything", with "Heaven" following a similar theme of "the love between two people being so powerful that it is far superior to anything else".
 While "If You Ever Change Your Mind" was written "about the pain of heartbreak and lost love", it also has "undertones of hopefulness throughout".

 Singles

 The lead single, "Biblical", was released on 10 June 2021, with second single "Rise" following on 1 October 2021.
 Third single "If You Ever Change Your Mind" was issued on 4 February 2022.
 The fourth single, "Heaven", was released alongside the album announcement on 29 April 2022.
-On 1 June 2022, Scott released the fifth single, which is his rendition of Seeb and Greg Holden's "Boys in the Street".
+On 1 June 2022, Scott released the fifth single, which is his rendition of Greg Holden's "Boys in the Street".

 Commercial performance

 On 24 June 2022, Bridges debuted at number 48 on the UK Albums Chart, with 2,158 sales.

+On 28 July 2022, Rise was played to welcome the delegations from the Crown Dependencies to the opening ceremony of the 2022 Commonwealth Games in Birmingham, England.